Danen Kane

 Danen Kane (born December 11, 1979) is an American contemporary Christian musician and worship leader.
 He has released five studio albums, Take Glory from Our Praise in 2003, Transparent in 2004, She in 2006, Love Is Waiting in 2011, and Flesh and Soul in 2015.

 Early life

-Danen Patrick Kane was born on December 11, 1979, in Denmark, Wisconsin, the son of Clifford and Lois Kane, who has an older brother, Dean Michael Kane.
-He became a believer in Jesus Christ when he was young, however, it was not until college where he participated in the music ministry as a worship leader with Campus Crusade For Christ.
-Kane went to college at University of Wisconsin–Oshkosh, where he was frequently mistaken as a foreign exchange student.
+Danen Patrick Kane was born on December 11, 1979, in Denmark, Wisconsin.
+He is the son of Clifford and Lois Kane.
+He became a believer in Jesus Christ when he was young; however, it was not until college that he participated in the music ministry as a worship leader with Campus Crusade For Christ.
+Kane went to college at the University of Wisconsin–Oshkosh, where he was frequently mistaken for a foreign exchange student.
 He was enrolled in the Letters and Sciences college, and graduated in 2003.

 Music career

 His music recording career began in 2003, with the release, Take Glory from Our Praise, that he released independently, on Danen Kane Music.
 The subsequent release, Transparent, was released on September 1, 2004, independently.
 He released, She, on March 1, 2006, again with Danen Kane Music.
 His fourth release, an extended play, Awakening, was released in 2009.
 The fourth album, Love Is Waiting, was released on May 20, 2011, by Danen Kane Music.
 His first live album, Live at the OuterEdge, was released from Danen Kane Music, on September 1, 2012.
 He released, Flesh and Soul, on March 3, 2015, from Danen Kane Music.